AntoineAugagneur/NodeRed-Dashboard/Fragmentation/README.md

   - Your NS processes downlinks in the **869.525MHz channel**.
 There is a 10% (not 1%!) duty-cycle.
   - The SF used is **SF9** (DR3).
   - The payload size is **115-bytes** (it is the maximum).
 Then, the time on air is 65,6 sec.

 - To be noted:
   - If you do not respect these sending parameters, please adjust the **7-seconds period** (var INTERVAL) in the _**Get data & Display**_ function node.
   - If your payload is 115-bytes long, it means the fragment size you can send is **112-bytes** long (115-bytes = 3-bytes header of DataFragment command + 112-bytes fragment)
   - Depending on the NS you use, a policy could affect your sending period (e.i.: TTN fair access policy)

+- How to use the Data Fragment auto
+  - Upload your file containing the fragments to send. **Only .csv files are accepted**.
+To generate a .csv file continaing the fragment of your firmware, see the Fragmentation tool available here: [ https://github.com/AntoineAugagneur/Tools ]
+  - Check the _**Upload information**_ field to see if the upload process imported the right number of fragments.
+  - Fill the DevEUI and Session (according to the Session number you’ve programmed in your end-device).
+Finally, setup the session.
+  - When the session is ready for launch, click on _**START**_ button.
+The progression is displayed on a percentage bar.

 ### Downlink area
 - This area gets 3 parameters: